 After over forty years of prospecting, panning for gold, and swinging a metal detector in just about every kind of location imaginable, I can say I have seen every type of “treasure hunter” that exists.
-I've met then in the hills and streams, and I've met them in city parks.
+I've met them in the hills and streams, and I've met them in city parks.
 Frankly, the chances of finding gold in your city park are much greater than in the hills.

 Types of Novice Treasure Hunters

 - Those who buy the most expensive metal detector they can find, use it in the default settings for a few days expecting gold and coins to jump right out of the ground and into their pocket.
 It doesn't happen, so in great disappointment, the detector is stuffed into a closet to be sold in a year or two at a yard sale for twenty dollars.

 - Those who buy the cheapest metal detector they can find, use it like the above and sell it or give it to the kids in a couple years.

 - Those who actually do research before buying a machine, and who know what they are seeking, where and how.
 The ones who read the manual more than once, practice, and have the patience not to be frustrated when they don't become wealthy.
 Those who enjoy the solitude and thrill of the hunt.
 These are the minority.